dflib/dflib/README.md

 for Java that can be created and executed in memory without special infrastructure.

-YADF project's goal is to feel this gap. _Its use cases cover manipulating data sets that can either fully fit in the program memory, or can be cleanly split into batches before processing._
+YADF project's goal is to feel this gap. _Its primary use case is manipulating data sets that can either fully fit in the program memory, or can be cleanly split into batches before processing._